ShixiangWang/install_GISTIC/README.md

 # args2: the install directory, must be absolute path, note relative path
 ```

+This program is tested and currently only support GISTIC 2.0.23, any suggestion or pull request is welcome.

 ## LICENSE

 MIT &copy; 2019 Shixiang Wang